 - People are often more engaged in a conversation when they know how it relates to their lives.
-Questions such as: Describe where you see this in your own life or work right now" or "What connection do you see from this in your relationship with God (or at work, or in relationships)." or "Is there anything in this that makes sense in your life?" - If possible, avoid putting people on the spot by saying things like, "Bob you've been really quiet the whole time," Instead, invite them in. - Don't be afraid of or shy away from disagreements.
-They are inevitable in an authentic conversation.
-Welcome them respectfully. - When not handled respectfully disagreements can result in conflict.
+Questions such as: Describe where you see this in your own life or work right now?" are helpful. - If possible, avoid putting people on the spot by saying things like, "Bob you've been really quiet the whole time."
+Instead, invite them in. - Don't be afraid of or shy away from disagreements.
+They are inevitable in an authentic conversations.
+Welcome them respectfully. - When not handled respectfully, disagreements can result in conflict.
 Use the group norms if you have one focused on respect and understanding, not convincing. - Prepare a few starting points just in case.
-Groups won't always need prompting to begin a conversation but as you read the material before the meeting, have some prompting questions in mind
+Groups won't always need prompting to begin a conversation, but as you read the material before the meeting, have some questions in mind